francescoo22/masters-thesis/chapters/6-Encoding.typ

 === Unique Predicate

-The unique predicate of a class represents all the resources that the annotation system guarantees will not be aliased for a unique object.
-This includes access to all the fields of a class with `write` or `wildcard` permission, depending on whether the field is `var` or `val`.
-If a field is declared unique, it also includes access to its unique predicate.
-Additionally, this predicate contains access assertions to the shared predicate of the fields because, as explained in the previous section, accessing immutable resources is always safe.
+The unique predicate of a class grants access to all its fields with either `write` or `wildcard` permission, depending on whether the field is declared as `var` or `val`.
+If a field is marked as unique, the unique predicate also includes access to that field’s unique predicate.
+Additionally, the predicate contains access assertions to the shared predicates of the fields since, as explained in the previous section, accessing immutable resources is always safe.

 It is worth mentioning that some overlap might exist between the assertions in the shared predicate and those in the unique predicate.
 However, this overlap cannot lead to contradictions in Viper, such as requiring access with a total amount greater than 1, because the only assertions that can overlap are accessed with `wildcard` permission.